AMZ-Racing/amz-trackdraw/README.md

 ## Getting Started

+- Left Mouse Button: Defining the Track (Add, Move, or Remove mode).
+- Middle Mouse Button: Panning the image.
+- Mouse Wheel: Zooming in on the image.
+- Right Mouse Button: Defining the Barrier (Add, Move, or Remove mode).

 You can follow the steps below to create your track and use it for simulations.

 ### Prerequisites